fraterrisus/walkthroughs/phantasie-1/index.md

 The Records Office gave us `45`, so type `4` and then `5`; you head a grinding noise.

-Exit and approach the priest again; enter Kilnor's number, `79` for a second grinding noise.
+Exit and approach the priest again; enter Kilmor's number, `79` for a second grinding noise.

 Exit and approach the priest again; enter Lord Wood's uncle's number, `48`.
 You're admitted to the inner sanctum to speak to the priest, but you also have to give him the uncle's code word, `STRATICON UBLE`.
 The high priest sends you to fight the Black Knights (not like you had much of a choice) and hands you Scroll #12.

 If you now head to the fountains in the center of town, you'll find two secret doors that are now open.
 The one in the SE fountain (opened when you entered `79`) has two fights and Scroll #19.
 The one in the NW fountain (`45`) teleports you to a blind alley behind the tavern.
 There are three *tough* fights here, but if you win you get a God Knife.
 Make sure someone in your party is strong enough to wield it!

-- Scroll #4 is a cheeky edition of "The Gelnor Times" that mentions the three new magical doors in [J. R. Trolkin's castle](#j-r-trolkins-castle), one of which guards three magical rings.
+- Scroll #4 is a cheeky edition of "The Gelnor Times" that mentions the three new magical doors in [J.R.
+Trolkin's castle](#jr-trolkins-castle), one of which guards three magical rings.
 Ah ha!
 - Scroll #12 points you at the [castle of Lord Wood](#lord-woods-castle), in the mountains SE of Hobbiton.
 - Scroll #14 describes the Bleebs and their [island dungeon](#caves-of-the-bleebs) of fun, games, and tricks.
 They come in Blue, Red, and Green, and it sounds like we're getting set up for the classic "one always lies and one always tells the truth" logic puzzle.
 - Scroll #19 is the second report of Filmon the Sage, this time discussing the [Temple of Dosnebia](#dosnebian-temple).
 You'll need the secret words `REVEN TONEM` to enter as well as having a Minotaur in your party.
 Once inside, move the smallest statue in the temple to open a secret door to the library.

 You can definitely kill as much time as you want here gathering equipment, experience, and gold; if you can beat Dragon Alley, the teleport alley behind the Tavern, and the Minor Deity, you are probably overpowered for the rest of the game.
-Don't feel obligated to do all of it right now (although if anyone in your party *can* wield a God Knife, it might be worth your time to pick one up).
+Don't feel obligated to do all of it right now, although if anyone in your party *can* wield a God Knife, it might be worth your time to pick one up.
+High Demons aren't fun, though.

 ### Lord Wood's Castle

+The High Priest of Woodville told us to seek out Lord Wood himself, so it's off to his castle we go next, courtesy of the directions within Scroll #12.
 Proceed E from Greenville and you'll find the sleepy little town of Hobbiton.
 Just kidding, it's the exact same menu town as all the others.
 Lord Wood's castle is in the mountains near the river, 3W and several squares S of Hobbiton.

 > All is not well within.